Tokyo’s Urban Development, Successes & Challenges

 How Tokyo Expanded

 The city of Tokyo gradually expanded toward the Tokyo Bay area and to adjacent areas near the Sumida River.
-At present, there are groups of grid roadways, but non-grid roadways interconnect these grid roadways.
+At present, there are groups of grid roadways, but non-grid roadways interconnect these groups.
 The expansion of the city was not in an orderly fashion.
 It was partly haphazard.
 The grid started in the 1900s.
 At that time, there were separate groups of grids in the area of what is now known as Tokyo.

 A possible reason for the combination of the grid-like roadways and the haphazard roadways is that there were small settlements scattered across the area in the past.
 Each of these settlements had their own grid-like roadways.
-These original settlements led to the creation of the separate groups of grids.
+These original settlements led to the creation of separate groups of grids.
 The non-grid roadways were then used to connect these original settlements to each other.
 As the city expanded, these non-grid interconnecting roadways remained and influenced the development of new roadways around them.

 Rapid Growth of the City